zaphodbb/affinity-palettes/README.md

 # Usage
 These palette files are swatch palettes for Serif Affinity products, namely Affinity Designer and Affinity Photo.
 To use these files:

+This process can be followed in [this video](https://www.youtube.com/watch?v=6V-FnUimdWI&t=115s)

+* Open Affinity Designer or Affinity Photo
 * Open or create a file, content does not matter, you simply have to have a file open to enable some of the palette features.
 * Enable and access your Swatches window in Designer or Photo (Window -> Swatches).
 * In the Swatches window, Click on the little 'hamburger' menu in the top right and select 'Import Palette'.